Home | Community | FAQ | Issues | Twitter | Edit documents

 box_load_selection

-• Allows you to upload your own spatial shapes (points, lines, polygons).
+• Allows you to upload your spatial shapes (points, lines, polygons).
 These are usually SHP files, but can also be other standard spatial data formats.

 • The uploaded spatial shapes can be used by users for data queries or data uploads.
 In both cases, the spatial object can be used to refer to the name of the shape, either to spatially delimit the data query or to specify the spatial location of the uploaded data record.